 The Australian credit card market is a competitive space.
 So, many banks offer additional benefits to cardholders as an enticement to sign up.
-These include complimentary travel insurance, bonus credit card sign-up points and even free flights.
+These include complimentary travel insurance, bonus credit card sign-up points and even sometimes free flights.

 Around a dozen Australian credit cards offer a couple of complimentary Qantas Club or Virgin Australia Lounge passes each year.
-Some credit cards come with Standard Priority Pass membership and two complimentary Priority Pass lounge visits each year.
-And many American Express cardholders are entitled to two annual visits to the international Amex airport lounges in Sydney or Melbourne.
+Other credit cards come with Standard Priority Pass membership including two complimentary Priority Pass lounge visits each year.
+Plus, many American Express cardholders are entitled to two annual visits to the international Amex airport lounges in Sydney or Melbourne.

 When comparing products, beware of credit cards which advertise “lounge access” that is not free!